Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 The ancient yogis through their study of their breath discovered that at the end of each inhalation and exhalation, there is a natural pause.

-A tool to explore the mind
+Pranayama training gives you a tool to explore the mind

 Through the practice of pranayama we have the means to explore the mind and to ultimately bring the mind into a quiet place.